rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v1.14
 >Added the ability to modify perks
->19 new set_perk_xxx functions to modify perks ingame
+>19 new set_perk_xxx functions to modify perks in-game

 v1.13c
 >You can now change the limit on how far away from the player local maps can be scrolled